 Hyoo shook his head.

-Would it be so much like running away if Naruto were to leave the village to train?
+Would it really be like running away if Naruto left the village to train with him?
 Did Hyoodoku have a point with his accusation?

 Jiraiya dispelled such thoughts.
 Naruto as an ANBU… he couldn't see it.
 Despite his determination, he would never pass the exam, and what if he did?